mudler/blog/content/posts/localai.md

 In the previous release (1.8.x), LocalAI gained support for audio transcription with [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and support for embeddings with [bert.cpp](https://github.com/skeskinen/bert.cpp). bert.cpp embedding extends support for any model, allowing you to implement question answering on large datasets with any model that doesn't support embedding by its own backend.

+## LocalAI in the wild

+What you can do with LocalAI now?

+- Question answering
+- Langchain
+- Chatbot UI

+and many more!
+Have a look at the examples https://github.com/go-skynet/LocalAI/tree/master/examples

 ## Thank you

 I owe our success to our amazing community.
 I would like to thank llama.cpp, gpt4all, rwkv.cpp, ggml, whisper.cpp, and bert.cpp for providing us with excellent community software pieces.